 - underwriting, including any decisions and activities necessary to making the underwriting decision concerning the reinsurance (including for example, if applicable, modeling, pricing, quoting, and review of the terms and conditions of the reinsurance agreement);

 - accept and execute the reinsurance agreement;

 - accept payment of premiums from FEMA under the reinsurance agreement;

 - administer the reinsurance agreement; and

-- adjudicate and pay claims under the Agreement.
+- adjust and pay claims under the reinsurance agreement.

-- Potential reinsurance companies will be evaluated on an ongoing basis during the term of such reinsurance agreement for their compliance with the conditions for participation under the standards set forth in the GPA and other TAA-Related Requirements.
+- Potential transformer reinsurers will be evaluated during the procurement process for their compliance with the conditions for participation under the standards set forth in the GPA and other TAA-related requirements.

 - false declarations;

 - significant or persistent deficiencies in performance of any substantive requirement or obligation under a prior reinsurance-related contract or contracts;

 - final judgments in respect of serious crimes or other serious offenses;

 - professional misconduct or acts or omissions that adversely reflect on the commercial integrity of the entity;